 Good data management is important for:

-- Guaranteeing the safety and confidentiality of data;
+- Ensuring the quality, findability and accessibility of research data;

 - Increasing the visibility –and impact—of research;

-- Compliance with requirements from funders, institutions and publishers.
+- Compliance with requirements from the University and research funders.

 Policies and requirements

-Leiden University had adopted a regulation for Data Management in April 2016.
-The main general requirements are:
+Leiden University has adopted a regulation for Data Management.

-- All research projects must have a data management plan before the start of the project.
+- A data management plan should be written at the start of each research project.

-- Data must be archived according to international guidelines for at least 10 years.
+- Data must be archived for at least 10 years according to international guidelines for FAIR data.

-The regulation is in line with most research funders' requirements.
+The regulation complies with the Nederlandse gedragscode Wetenschappelijke integriteit and also with most research funders’ requirements.

-Good organisation of your research data is time investment that will surely pay itself back, when you finish your research and find your data easily and fully intact, without any difficulty to understand, archive and share with your colleagues and journal editors.
+Good organisation of your research data is time investment that will surely pay itself back, when you finish your research.
+With the right measures, you can make sure that your data remain finable, accessible and re-usable.

-With logical and unambiguous file naming you ensure that your data will be intelligible by your colleagues, or after a period of time even by yourself.
+With logical and unambiguous file naming you ensure that everybody will easily find their way, when working in shared folders.
 Do take care to follow standard procedures and workflows in your specific field of research.
 This does not only apply to file names: the structure of your folders, fields in your spreadsheets also deserve solid naming.

-By using version control you will be able to tell the data from different stages in your research apart and prevent unnecessary doubling or overwriting of data.
+By using version control you will prevent unnecessary doubling or overwriting of data.

 Access to data